Team Members & Area of Study:

 Sigrun Kabisch, Matthias Bernt & Dieter Rink (Suburban shrinkage)

-Under this research project, we explore suburban governance through formal and informal markets and regulation at various urban-regional scales.
-This demands review of current global debates complimented by qualitative research in select locales (representative of metropolitan areas in Asia, Africa, Europe, North and Latin America).
-For that purpose, the research will take place in two phases.
+Under this research project, the topic of suburban governance was explored through formal and informal markets and regulation at various urban-regional scales.
+This was done through a review of current global debates, complimented by qualitative research in select locales (representative of metropolitan areas in Asia, Africa, Europe, North and Latin America).
+The research took place in two phases:

-The first one consists in the elaboration of a theoretical framework.
+1. The first phase involved the elaboration of a theoretical framework.
 This was directed by Hamel and Keil with the help of graduate student Michael Ekers.
 This work resulted in the 2012 paper, "Governing Suburbia: Modalities and Mechanisms of Suburban Governance" by Ekers, Hamel & Keil, published in the Journal of Regional Studies.

-2. The second phase, based on the theoretical framework, has consisted in reviewing the specific contextual literature on suburban and metropolitan governance in order to write overview chapters.
-In June 2011, a first draft of those chapters has been completed for the Workshop on "Suburban Governance" that took place in Leipzig, Germany between June 30 and July 3, 2011 at Helmholtz-Zentrum für Umweltforschung UFZ - Leipziger KUBUS.
-At the workshop, the results of the literature reviews were presented and there was discussion about the next steps for the research project.
+2. The second phase, based on the theoretical framework, included the review of specific contextual literature on suburban and metropolitan governance in order to write overview chapters.
+In June 2011, a first draft of those chapters was completed for the Workshop on "Suburban Governance" that took place in Leipzig, Germany.

-A theoretical framework has been written for examining suburban governance in diverse geographical areas where suburban governance has been experience over the last 40 years.
-A first draft of the monographs for these areas has been completed and served as the basis for the workshop that took place in Leipzig at the end of June 2011.
-A book project has come out of the Leipzig workshop on suburban governance.
-In addition to the papers that were planned at the outset, several other papers were added to cover complementary dimensions or regions: Louise Johnson (Australia); Robert Young (institutional issues); Terry McGee (marginal suburban development); Tom Sieverts (anaesthetics).
+Suburban Governance: A Global View, edited by Pierre Hamel and Roger Keil was published in 2015 and is the first of the Global Suburbanisms Book Series.
+In addition to the papers that were planned at the outset, several other papers were added to cover complementary dimensions or regions: Louise Johnson (Australia); Robert Young (institutional issues); Terry McGee (marginal suburban development); and Tom Sieverts (anaesthetics).